Skip to main content

 • gameplay

-• “The UI and interface feel clunky and obtuse; the way mechanics are staggered makes certain strategies and colors/builds more powerful than others, and there are at least three unaddressed balance issues in the game that result in either tier 0 decks or FTKs that make interaction meaningless.”
+• “The UI and interface feel clunky and obtuse, the way mechanics are staggered makes certain strategies and colors/builds more powerful than others, and there are at least 3 unaddressed balance issues in game that result in either tier 0 decks or FTKs that make interaction meaningless.”

 • story

-• “The story also doesn't take a back seat; it's deeply intriguing, and I'm sure I'll be replaying this at least a couple of times to try and uncover secrets.”
+• “The story also doesn't take a back seat, it's deeply intriguing and I'm sure I'll be replaying this at least a couple times to try and eke out secrets.”

-• “The story is somewhat basic, but it is also deceptively long with tons of things to do, and the characters are charming, fitting well with the overall themes and challenges they offer.”
+• “The story is somewhat basic (and some parts might require you to have played Anode Heart to fully grasp) but it is also deceptively long with tons of things to do (15h for the early access build, 50h for the 1.0), and the characters are charming, and the overall themes and other challenges that they offer fit them well.”

 • “The story feels so disconnected and random, and none of the characters are interesting enough because all they do is dump exposition or have very little lines of dialogue to express themselves.”